 Medicare is affordable health insurance for US citizens.
 You must be 65 to sign up.
 There are no age restrictions and no pre-existing condition restrictions.

-In Panama, when you use Medicare, you’ll need to pay the doctor or hospital up front, then file a claim to be reimbursed.
-Of course, Medicare can also be used in the United States, and it can be used for prescription medications to be mailed to Panama using a mail forwarding company.
+Of course, Medicare Advantage can also be used in the United States, and it can be used to mail prescription medications to Panama using a mail-forwarding company.
 You can get your medications from Amazon Pharmacy or any other pharmacy that will mail prescriptions.

 Because basic medical care is so affordable in Panama, you can just pay for a routine doctor visit or lab work.